Media

 NOL

-The Flying Objects design studio is barely three years old, but they are already at their peak: they won the most important domestic and international awards of the profession practically at the same time.
+Flying Objects design studio is barely three years old, but they are already at their peak: they have practically won the most important domestic and international awards in the industry at the same time.

 Article